JorgeV92/JorgeV92/README.md

 <h2 align="center">Hi there 👋 I'm Jorge!</h2>

 - I like deep neural networks, algorithms, and data.
+- Woking on LLMs Tokenizer and opencv Tokenizer.
 - 📧 How to reach me: head to my website [jorgevelezcs.com](https://jorgevelezcs.com) for contact info.